Table of Contents:

 - Possible machine room or mechanical control system

 In total, experts recommend roughly 18 to 20 total square feet of space to build or retrofit a custom residential elevator.
 Check your state’s specific building ordinances to know the exact sizing maximums or restrictions that exist for residential work.

-1. Typical Residential Elevator Sizes
+1. Standard Residential Elevator Sizes

-That said, the typical elevator room sizes include:
+Typical residential elevator room sizes include:

 - 38 inches wide by 48 inches deep

 - 36 inches wide by 60 inches deep

 - 40 inches wide by 54 inches deep

 - 60 inches wide by 60 inches deep